In the world of freelance writing, success often requires determination.

 Are there any secrets to a freelance writer’s success?

-You can actually hack your way through being a freelance writer, where you can earn more money than you can ever expect.
+You can actually hack your way to being a freelance writer, where you can earn more money than you can ever expect.

 How do you go about becoming an established freelance writer, when—let’s say—you’ve barely had any experience at all?

 For many, being a freelance writer is not something you can consistently make money out of.
 It requires patience, hard work, and a myriad of other things to help you succeed.
 Unless you’re already an established writer, there’s really no quick route to freelance writing.